SS-Pradeep/gamification/docs/docs/gamification/Concepts/GamificationEngine.md

 ### 🎯 Metrics

-Gamification metrics are measurable elements that form the foundation of the application's gamification system, helping to quantify and drive user engagement.
+Gamification metrics are measurable values(like points,streaks,counters) that form the foundation of the application's gamification system, helping to quantify and drive user engagement.

 #### What they do?